 Metabolic risk factors

-It’s no secret that those at highest risk for metabolic syndrome are people who are obese and overweight.
+It’s no secret that those at the highest risk for metabolic syndrome are people who are obese and overweight.

 Although not every person with metabolic syndrome is obese, this is a definite commonality and dramatically increases the risk of developing this syndrome.